 Vaccinating vs. not vaccinating is a very personal choice – a choice every parent should have.

 Vaccination is a medical procedure and the government should never be allowed to make that decision for us, but it’s getting closer and closer to that point, such as in Michigan.
-If our freedom to choose whether or not to vaccinate is taken away or prohibits us from education or a career, then we no longer live in a democracy, in the land of the free.
+If our freedom to choose whether or not to vaccinate is taken away or prohibits us from education or a career, then we no longer live in a representative democracy, in the land of the free.
 We live in a dictatorship.

 People have different beliefs on safety, religion, morality, etc. The right to choose must be maintained.